Sgùrr nan Gillean

 Lat/Lon57.24835, -6.19401

-Standing at the northern end of Skye's Black Cuillin, Sgurr nan Gillean is a stunning mountain, its profile sweeping up from the floor of Glen Sligachan to rise in a series of buttresses.
-Along with Am Basteir and Sgurr a' Bhasteir, it forms the serrated skyline dominating the view south of Sligachan.
+Standing at the northern end of Skye's Black Cuillin, Sgùrr nan Gillean is a stunning mountain, its profile sweeping up from the floor of Glen Sligachan to rise in a series of buttresses.
+Along with Am Bàsteir and Sgùrr a' Bhàsteir, it forms the serrated skyline dominating the view south of Sligachan.

-The summit of Sgurr nan Gillean stands on the intersection of three ridges - West Ridge, Pinnacle Ridge and the South-East Ridge.
+The summit of Sgùrr nan Gillean stands on the intersection of three ridges - West Ridge, Pinnacle Ridge and the South-East Ridge.
 The easiest of these is the South-East Ridge, also known as the 'tourist route', but even this is graded as a Grade 3 rock scramble.
 Ropework is essential for abseiling on the West Ridge or Pinnacle Ridge.

-Routes up Sgurr nan Gillean
+Routes up Sgùrr nan Gillean

-Northern Black Cuillin
+Northern Cuillin Munros Scrambling Route

 Peaks : 3 Munros